 Mr. Colter is President of CRS Inc., a corporate restructuring and strategy management consulting company.
 Before establishing CRS Inc., Mr. Colter was a long-time member of the senior management team of KPMG Canada.
-He served as Vice Chairman of KPMG Canada from January 2001 to August 2002, was Managing Partner of Global Financial Advisory

-Services, KPMG International from 1998 to 2000, and was Vice Chairman of Financial Advisory Services, KPMG Canada from 1989 to 1998.
-Mr. Colter is a director of Owens-Illinois Inc., Core-Mark Holding Company Inc. and Retirement Residences Real Estate Investment Trust.
+He served as Vice Chairman of KPMG Canada from January 2001 to August 2002, was Managing Partner of Global Financial Advisory Services, KPMG International from 1998 to 2000, and was Vice Chairman of Financial Advisory Services, KPMG Canada from 1989 to 1998.
+In addition to being a director of Owens-Illinois Inc. and Core-Mark Holding Company Inc., Mr. Colter is also a director of Revera Inc., successor to the Retirement Residences Real Estate Investment Trust which ceased to be a public company in 2007.
 Mr. Colter received an Honours Bachelor of Arts degree in Business Administration from the Ivey Business School at University of Western Ontario and is a Fellow Chartered Accountant.